 3D software can be intimidating to beginners.
-This article describes how I gradually overcame my fear of using 3D software and lists some 3D software throughout and at the end.
+This article describes how I gradually overcame my fear of using 3D software and lists some 3D software here: Solutions for making 3D art easier.

 My experience so far